CaVanRay/Abacus/README.md

 Abacus will be a piece of software for calculating large numbers.
+(Possibly a whole mathmatics library I can use in other programs I write?
+There are already other options that work way better, I just want to do it for fun)

 Right now i'm just working on basic number handling, but I hope to eventually slowly increase the types of calculations as well as automate the process of solving larger and more complicated equations/problems.